Starn O'Toole Marcus & Fisher, A Law Corporation

 Medical Cannabis Dispensary Regulation – Implemented new state law granting licenses for the first time to medical cannabis dispensaries in Hawaii.
 Co-chaired a national working group through the National Association of Attorneys General made up of 29 states with various forms of legalized cannabis legislation.

-Mr. Chin has served on multiple boards outside of work, including the American Judicature Society, the Hawaii Book and Music Festival, and the local YMCA and American Youth Soccer Organization (AYSO) chapters.
-He was awarded Honolulu AYSO’s “Volunteer of the Year” award for 2 consecutive years.
+Community Mr. Chin has served on multiple boards outside of work, including the American Judicature Society, the national Leadership Center for Attorney General Studies, the Hawaii Book and Music Festival, and the local YMCA and American Youth Soccer Organization (AYSO) chapters.